semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Environment variables {#environment-variables}

-Environment variables will be exported into the shell environment of every job in the block.
+Environment variables are exported into the shell environment of every job in the block.
 You must supply the variable name and its value.
 A block can have any number of environment variables.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">